The holomorphic limit of Kahler manifolds: introduction

-The upper volume $\overline{\vol}(\omega)$ (see \eqref{definition}) was first introduced and studied in \cite{GL}.
-By \cite[Theorem A]{GL}, the finiteness of this volume is actually independent of the Hermitian metric $\omega$.
-Moreover, the upper volume $\overline{\vol}(\omega)$ is invariant under bimeromorphisms.
-Furthermore, the upper volume of a compact complex manifold in the Fujiki class $\mathcal{C}$ is finite.
-It is an important open problem to decide whether $\overline{\vol}(\omega)$ is always finite.
-To our knowledge there is no example with infinity $\overline{\vol}(\omega)$ till now.
-So the above theorem may shed light on Conjecture \ref{Fujiki}.
+This reduces Conjecture \ref{Fujiki} to the following conjecture proposed by Boucksom \cite{Bou}, known as the Boucksom-Demailly-P$\breve{\textrm{a}}$un conjecture. \begin{conj} If a compact complex manifold $X$ carries a closed positive $(1,1)$-current $T$ with $\mathrm{vol}_n(\{T\})>0$.
+Then $X$ is a manifold in the Fujiki class $\mathcal{C}$. \end{conj} Boucksom-Guedj-Lu \cite[Theorem C]{BGL} proved the above conjecture under the assumption that the upper volume $\overline{\vol}_n(\omega_X)<\infty$, where $\omega_X$ is a Hermitian metric on $X$.
+The upper volume $\overline{\vol}_n(\omega_{X})$ (see \eqref{definition}) was first introduced and studied in \cite{GL}.
+By \cite[Theorem A]{GL}, the finiteness of this volume is actually independent of the Hermitian metric $\omega_X$.
+It is an important open problem to decide whether $\overline{\vol}_n(\omega_{X})$ is always finite.
+To the best of our knowledge, no example with infinity $\overline{\vol}_n(\omega_{X})$ has been constructed.

-Assuming more metric conditions on the central fiber, we have the following theorem. \begin{theo} Let $\pi:\cX \to \Delta$ be a smooth family of compact complex manifolds.
-Assume that all the fibers $\cX_{t}$ over $\Delta^*$ are K\"ahler manifolds.
-If $\cX_0$ admits a Hermitian metric $\omega$ satisfying one of the following conditions
+Combining this with our theorem we have the following corollary.
+Thus, the above theorem may provide new insights into Conjecture \ref{Fujiki}. \begin{coro} Let $\pi:\cX\to \Delta$ be a smooth family of compact complex manifolds over a disc $\Delta$.
+Assume that the fibers $\cX_{t}$ are K\"ahler manifolds for all $t\in \Delta^*$.
+Suppose that \begin{itemize} \item $\pi$ is K\"ahler at a point $t_0\in\Delta^*$(c.f.
+Definition \ref{defi-1}),